Last Updated on: 5th October 2023, 01:51 pm

 How Long Can a Tortoise Go Without Pooping?

-Depending on what they consume and how regularly, tortoises may go to the toilet less frequently.
+Depending on what they eat and how regularly, tortoises may poop more or less frequently.
 This is less than other animals, so some owners worry that their tortoises are sick or have digestive problems.

 Tortoise poop is brown or dark green, depending on their diet.
 This may be accompanied by white urates from the kidneys, a by-product of protein found in the urine stored and released from the bladder.